tileissner/knuckle-pad/README.md

 Q: Why the knuckle key?

-A: At some point in time I (unconsciously) developed the habit of using my knuckles to press CTRL when playing shooters as I pressing said key with my pinky fingers was really uncomfortable for me.
+A: At some point in time I (unconsciously) developed the habit of using my knuckles to press CTRL when playing shooters as I pressing said key with my pinky fingers felt rather uncomfortable.

 [//]: # (Q: How am I gonna flame my team mates with half a keyboard?)